dean24-up/teleop_abs/README.md

 # Working_V2

-This is the second working version of teleop_abs!
+This is the third working version of teleop_abs!

 The turtlebot will pause for one second (overriding any teleop commands) and turn 45 degrees when it is within 0.4 meters (double distance of Working_V1) of an obstacle.
 After the turn, the turtlebot won't be able to move again until the user stops it (using 's') in teleop.
 You can also see these prompts in the terminal for abs_control.py